1. UNITED NATIONS SYSTEM

 Palais des Nations, CH-1211 Geneva 10, Switzerland

-The United Nations Research Institute for Social Development (UNRISD)
+The United Nations Research Institute for Social Development (UNRISD) has

 launched a sub-site on Geneva 2000